 After a leisurely breakfast it's time to head into the bush.
 You will be transferred to the airport in plenty of time for your flight to Kruger Mpumalanga Airport.

 The flight takes three hours and you will be met in arrivals by your driver and chauffeured to your lodge.
 Depending on which you choose to stay at, the journey should take no longer than two and a half hours, en route game viewing permitting!

 Famed for its incredible leopard sightings, the 160,000-acre Sabi Sands Game Reserve is home to an incredibly diverse amount of wildlife, from the 'Big Five' to over 300 species of bird.
-Spend the day relaxing at the camp, or if you're chomping at bit for a safari adventure, head out on an afternoon game drive.
+Spend the day relaxing at the camp, or if you're chomping at the bit for a safari adventure, head out on an afternoon game drive.

 Spend the next few days uncovering the best of what the reserve has to offer.

-Wake up as the sun rises surrounded by the sounds of the African bush, and head out on an early morning game drives to spot animals waking from their slumber.
+Wake up as the sun rises surrounded by the sounds of the African bush, and head out on an early morning game drive to spot animals waking from their slumber.
 Embark on bush walks with your ranger or watch animals as you do laps from the pool.
 Dine al fresco beneath a canopy of ancient trees before setting off on afternoon game drives.

 In the evenings, slurp on sundowner cocktails while watching the sky blaze in hues of orange as the sun sets over the savannah.
 For the ultimate romantic experience, enjoy private candlelit dinners beneath the stars, with night caps in front of a roaring fire.

 Today marks the end of your time in South Africa as you play castaway on the beaches of Mozambique.